 First, you need to set up a seller account on Amazon.
 The process is simple and can be accomplished in no time.
 Rather than rewriting the process here, it is best to use Amazon's step-by-step instructions.
 Below is a document by Amazon that shows everything you will need to do to create an Amazon Seller account.

 There are a couple of great software tools designed specifically for barcode scanning.
-Two of the most popular right now are Scoutly (formerly FBA Scan) and Scout IQ.
+Options include Bookseller Academy FBA vs. FBM tool, Scoutly (formerly FBA Scan), and Scout IQ.
 These apps are designed to work with Bluetooth barcode scanners.
 With the software, you can scan a barcode and the software will immediately show you pricing information.
 Using a Bluetooth scanner with this software dramatically increases the speed you can scan books.

-Some other information you’ll notice includes the current listings, the selling price, the best seller rank (BSR), the number of times it has sold in the last 180 days, a book's weight, cover art and a recommendation to buy or reject.
+Some other information you’ll notice includes the current listings, the selling price, the best seller rank (BSR), the number of times it has sold in the last 180 days, a book's weight, cover art, and a recommendation to buy or reject.
 This eliminates needing to use the photo scan option in Amazon Seller and will help you work much faster.
-For the purposes of this course, we will show you how we use Scoutly to find books.
-It is the software we use and recommend.

 Bluetooth scanners are versatile tools.
 They can be used for both sourcing and listing books.
 Scanners are simple to operate and they can be paired with a phone or computer.
 Pressing the trigger emits a laser which you can use to scan barcodes.
 The information is sent to your phone, and the numbers are translated to text.
 A Bluetooth scanner acts like a keyboard.
 Using a scanner with the right software absolutely increases the number of books you can scan in a given time.
 We are currently using the KDCi 200 and the Opticon OPN-2002.